Confuzu/ExifData_Seach-and-Move/README.md

 ## Updates

+0.3 Configuration and security update
+   - Moved all settings to `config.ini` (batch size, workers, extensions, database name, log level)
+   - Added path validation: blocklist, whitelist, network path detection, symlink escape protection

-1.Windows compatibility update
+0.2 .Windows compatibility update
    - Added a requirement pyreadline3; sys_platform == 'win32' for windows compatibility

-2.Qualitiy of Life update
+0.1 Qualitiy of Life update
    - Added support for using the ExifTool executable when placed in the same directory as the script.
 The script now checks if it is in the same folder or accessible system-wide.
    - Increased flexibility for users who prefer not to install ExifTool system-wide.